blbadger/blbadger.github.io/genetic-info-problem.md

 But note that this sensitivity does not seem to extend to the initial bond angles for a given amino acid chain, only to the amino acids found in the chain itself (otherwise thermal motion to identical chains would be expected to yield different folded conformations).
 In this way protein folding resembles the formation of a strange attractor like the [Clifford attractor](clifford-boundary.md) where many starting points yield one final outcome, but these starting points are bounded by others that result in a far different outcome.

 Finally, protein folding is difficult to predict: given a sequence of DNA, one can be fairly certain as to what mRNA and thus what amino acid chain will be produced (ignoring splicing) even if that sequence of DNA has never been seen before.
 But a similar task for predicting a protein's folded structure based on its amino acid chain starting point has proven extremely challenging for all but the smallest amino acid sequences.

-The reason for this is often attributed to the vast number of possible orientations an amino acid may exist in, but it is important to note that there are a vast number of possible sequences of DNA for each gene (if there are 100 nucleotides, there are $4^{100}$ possiblilities) but that we can clearly predict the amino acid sequences from all these outcomes regardless.
+The reason for this is often attributed to the vast number of possible orientations an amino acid may exist in, but it is important to note that there are a vast number of possible sequences of DNA for each gene (if there are 100 nucleotides, there are $4^{100}$ possibilities) but that we can predict the amino acid sequences from all these outcomes regardless.
 If we instead view this problem from the lense of nonlinear dynamics, a different explanation comes about: sensitivity to initial conditions implies aperiodicity, and aperiodic dynamical systems are [intrinsically difficult to predict in the long term](/logistic-map.md).

 ### Implications for cellular and organismal biology